 In March 2018, our little family of four set off on an adventure of a lifetime around sub-Saharan Africa in a Land Rover Defender.
 Our boys were just 2 and 4 years old at the time and we had no 4×4 experience whatsoever.
-In this post I answer all your questions about overlanding Africa with kids.
+If you’re looking for a driving through Africa blog and ultimate travel Africa tips, you’ve come to the right place.
+In this post I answer all your questions and more about how to self drive Africa overland with kids.

 This is the first question that people seem to ask about travelling Africa with kids.
 The entire continent gets such an awful rap from the media and many people believe that every country in Africa is struggling with war, crime, famine, drought, disease and has generally received a bad handout from the gods above.
 Whilst Africa does indeed have its problems, every country is very different from its neighbour and we never once felt unsafe or threatened in the countries we travelled throughout the entire 101 days.
 Apart from the odd difficult border guard or police official, we received an extremely warm welcome throughout Africa.